 The target group of first-time buyers is defined as borrowers who take out a mortgage loan for the first time in order to buy a home.
 This definition can be guaranteed because the product is only open to borrowers who can use the fiscal interest deduction for the full 30 years.
 The first-time buyers mortgage loan makes use of all regular annuity WelThuis acceptance criteria, on the understanding that the amortization is spread over 40 years instead of 30 years on an annuity basis.
 The income test however is performed upon acceptance for a 30-year term.
 The first-time buyers mortgage has the flexibility that during the term, at the request of the borrower, the repayment schedule can be adjusted to a regular 30-year annuity schedule (think of situations where the borrower has acquired a different income position after a number of years of work).

-The following figures provide insights in the first-time buyers mortgage sustainability funding at the end of a s r is the only residential mortgage loan originator that offers first-time buyer mortgage loans in - a.s.r. is the only residential mortgage loan originator that offers first-time buyer mortgage loans in the Dutch market.
+The following figures provide insights in the first-time buyers mortgage sustainability funding at the end of 2023:

+- Per 31 December 2023, 1.98% of this Subfund is characterized as sustainable investments with other social characteristics (ultimo 2022 1.70%). - a.s.r. is the only residential mortgage loan originator that offers first-time buyer mortgage loans in the Dutch market.